panzerdp/dmitripavlutin.com/content/posts/134-react-usememo/index.md

 ---
 title: "How to Memoize with React.useMemo()"
-description: "How to use the useMemo() hook in React to memoize heavy computations."
+description: "How to memoize data in a React component using useMemo() hook."
 published: "2021-06-03T12:00Z"
 modified: "2021-06-03T12:00Z"
 thumbnail: "./images/cover-4.png"